Photo by Pavel Brodsky

 Do you dream of waking up to the sunrise across a magnificent fjord?
 Or of falling asleep amongst a range of beautiful mountains with the Northern Lights dancing overhead?
 If so, there are no better options for you than taking a camping holiday to Iceland.
 Read on to find out everything you need to know about pitching a tent in the land of ice and fire.

-Why camp in Iceland?
+Why Camp in Iceland?

 Camping is a passion of many Icelanders.
 It is somewhat of a national tradition every summer to pack up one’s belongings and join friends and families at one of the many unique campsites across the country.

-From the insides of a hotel, you cannot hear the rustling of the breeze through fields of heather, nor the winds howling down the valleys of a mountain; you cannot taste the pure air as you wake up, nor feel as rosy and refreshed from sleeping through cool of the night.
+From the insides of a hotel, you cannot hear the breeze rustling through fields of heather, nor the wind howling down the mountain's valleys.
+You cannot taste the pure air as you wake up, nor feel as rosy and refreshed from sleeping through the cool of the night.

 The experience is magical, and there are many options out there to make it as easy and stress-free as possible.